Superstar (2019 film)

 Superstar is a 2019 Pakistani romantic, musical-drama film, starring Bilal Ashraf and Mahira Khan.
 It is directed by Mohammed Ehteshamuddin, produced by Momina & Duraid Films, and the music and screenplay are by Azaan Sami Khan.

-The story of the film follows Noori (played by Mahira Khan), who works in a theatre run by her uncle Agha Jan (played by Nadeem Baig), her entry in films and her romance and betrayal.
+The story of the film follows Noori (played by Mahira Khan), who works in a theatre run by her uncle Agha Jan (played by Nadeem Baig), her entry into films and her romance and betrayal.
 The principal photography of the film began in March 2019.
 It was released on the occasion of Eid al-Adha on 12 August 2019 by Hum Films under Momina & Duraid Films.

 Plot

 The story is about Noori, a struggling theatre actress who dreams of working in film.
 She has been doing adverts alongside theatre work.
 One day, she is scheduled to appear in an advertisement alongside Sameer.
 While the crew wait for him, Noori practises with props and costumes backstage.
 Sameer sees her and is attracted to her.
 During the shoot, however, the director disapproves of Noori's performance and asks her to leave.
 Sameer insists that he will only work if Noori is taken back.
 Eventually, they start going out together.
 However, Noori's life takes a turn and she has to choose between family and her career.